mromphf/website/src/pages/jordan-village.md

 The next day, slicked with sunscreen, green Rider cap protecting his noggin from the harmful ultraviolet rays, Ted Labour barbequed hot dogs.
 He waved at Lee, who was sweating out his second lap around Jordan Village, paying his tribute to chessmaster Joe Beard.

  Eager to do his part, Ted drank sugar-free no-name bubbly water that forced him to the toilet every seven minutes.
 He drank non-alcoholic beer from Sobey’s that tasted like feet.
 He drank energy drinks and zero-calorie soda and iced tea and iced coffee.
-He was crazed for booze, carbonated, bubbly, bitter in the best way, that made the sun shine brighter and spiked the dullness of Jordan life.
+He was crazed for booze, carbonated, bubbly, bitter in the best way, which made the sun shine brighter and spiked the dullness of Jordan life.

 Loraine slimed out of her trailer, sweat-soaked, tomato-red, hair clipped high, minutes from death, and began beating her air conditioner.

-“Son of a god damn bitch…”
+“Son of a god damn bitch...”

 She smacked and slapped and kicked.